Evaluating Privilege Usage of Agents with Real-World Tools: Method

 \section{Method}

-As shown in Figure~\ref{fig:overview}, \Tool evaluates LLM agents in privilege usage security by interacting with real-world MCP servers.
+As shown in Figure~\ref{fig:overview}, \Tool evaluates how securely LLM agents use privileges by interacting with real-world MCP servers.
 It consists of three modules. (i) The MCP server manager handles server deployment, monitoring, and pipeline execution. (ii) The request generator synthesizes diverse benign and malicious requests based on available tools. (iii) The MCP server sandbox offers an isolated containerized environment for secure execution and rapid recovery.